Grow your dental membership plan.

 But what about those entrepreneurial dentists who hope to not just maintain but to grow their dental practice?

-As you grow the number of patients subscribed to your practice’s membership plan, you inherently grow your practice, in more ways than one.
+As you grow the number of patients subscribed to your practice’s dental membership plan, you inherently grow your practice, in more ways than one.

 Increase New Patient Acquisition